Bitcoin with shadowy figure

 Cryptocurrencies have long been an attractive avenue for fraudsters.
 Why?

 Just as fraudsters target online banks and loan providers, crypto exchanges are one of the quickest ways they can access the equivalent of digital cash.
-In 2023, cryptocurrency users lost nearly $2 billion to scams, rug pulls and hacks.
+An FBI report found that reported losses from cryptocurrency-related fraud in 2023 increased 45% compared to the previous year, exceeding $5.6 billion.

 At Onfido, we've also seen a concerning trend when it comes to crypto fraud.
 As public interest in crypto spikes or as the price of cryptocurrencies rises, fraud attempts also increase.
-With the recent news that the SEC has approved the first spot bitcoin ETFs, the sector could see renewed interest from fraudsters.
+With Bitcoin hitting an all-time high of $78,795 in November 2024, and estimates that there are now over 9,000 different cryptocurrencies worldwide, it’s unsurprising that crypto-related fraud has increased in 2024.

 With this in mind, this article will examine some steps cryptocurrency businesses can take to enhance fraud detection.